Case Study

 Concepts and flows were reviewed iteratively with sales leadership, operations partners, and engineering stakeholders to ensure the system was viable within organizational and technical constraints.

-These reviews focused on:
+Reviews focused on:

 • Accuracy and consistency of guidance across customer scenarios